sandeep-palvadi/Diabetes_Prediction/README.md

 ---

-## 5. Models Used and Evaluation Metrics (Assignment Section 3 – Step 5)
+## 5. Models Used and Evaluation Metrics

 Six classification models were implemented on the same preprocessed dataset, as specified in the assignment: